Urgent Call for Action:

 On 25 May, the European Council agreed to a negotiating position on the draft copyright directive.
 This will allow the presidency of the Council to start negotiations with the European Parliament on mass monitoring and filtering of internet uploads and a chaotic new “ancillary copyright” measure that will make it harder to link to and quote news sources.

 Every upload to an internet platform should be automatically filtered to prevent copyright infringement.
 The responsible systems are already being accused of making ridiculously wrong decisions – the so-called algorithmic over-blocking – and a lack of transparency.

 What is algorithmic over-blocking?
 Christophe Bruno has collected some amusing examples in his project logohallucination :

 The proposed law includes powers for media giants to charge licensing fees for posting links, through a new type of copyright, aka the link tax.

 Update: Member State governments have just adopted their position on #copyright, with no significant changes to the #CensorshipMachines and #LinkTax provisions.
 It is now up to Parliament to stop them and #FixCopyright. https://t.co/1JwNvQn24n pic.twitter.com/KAgqV3YYG1

 What can we do to save our internet?

 In our thematic DSC “Democratic Technologies”, we work on the regulations of the future and on preventing or correcting undesirable developments, as described above.

 We have a lot of plans and we still need fellow combatants.
-If you want to join us now or in future meetings, please find more infos in the Mattermost-Team of the DSC Berlin in the designated channel “P7 Tech Sovereignty”, write an e-mail to email@example.com or firstname.lastname@example.org or hit me up on twitter.
+If you want to join us now or in future meetings, please find more infos in the Mattermost-Team »TechPillar«, write an e-mail to firstname.lastname@example.org or email@example.com or hit me up on twitter.

 Find more infos on our communication platform Mattermost here.